 Representation of the Trustee for the liquidation of Lehman Brothers Inc.

-Second-chaired a trial on behalf of nuclear utility companies in a breach of contract action for the government’s failure to remove spent nuclear fuel
+Co-trial Counsel on behalf of nuclear utility companies in a breach of contract action for the government’s failure to remove spent nuclear fuel

 Representation of a performing rights organization in litigation involving music license fees for a background music provider.
 Co-trial counsel